Abruzzo’s spectacular Sulmona captivates and wedges itself as a special place in your heart!

-The dramatic light show starts with a walk from Piazza Tresca and continuing along Corso Ovidio.
-As hoards gather in unison, sections of the city become alive with breathtaking light displays, illuminating ancient monuments Sulmona.
+The dramatic light show starts with a walk from Piazza Tresca and continues along Corso Ovidio.
+As hordes gather in unison, sections of the city become alive with breathtaking light displays, illuminating Sulmona’s ancient monuments.

 This video by MajaMé Musica Teatro Danza gives a taste of the preparation and the night’s event, although it’s in Italian.